 With curly oats, with mustachioed barley.

-With millet, with buckwheat, with viburnum - raspberry, with blackcurrant,
+With millet, with buckwheat, with viburnum - raspberries, with black currants,

-With every gardening, with plentiful bread, with tall flax,
+With every gardening, with abundant bread, with tall flax,

-Girls with wreaths on their heads stand in a circle and hold hands.
+Girls with wreaths on their heads stand in a circle and join hands.
 They say to the kite - the driver:

 I'm digging a hole.